-If you are reading this page it is probably because you already have your own reason to think about therapy.
-In my consulting room I will put you first and will engage with you in a relationship based upon confidentiality, and openness.
+If you are reading this page it is probably because you already have your own reason to think about therapy and because you are suffering.
+In my consulting room I will engage with you in a relationship based upon confidentiality, and openness.

 Whereas some come to therapy for a specific problem such as relationship issues, anxiety, eating disorder or depression for example, others come because they are questioning and/or in search for meaning in their life.

-Being French I initially trained in finance and economics and I worked 15 years in Paris in the financial area.
-This is probably why I have developed a particular interest in life transition.
+I initially trained in finance and economics and I worked 15 years in Paris in the financial area.
+Quite dissatisfied by my life I, later, decided to embark in a journey which implied "another way of looking at things" and I developed a particular interest about change and transition.

 Training, qualifications & experience